mberriman/BSP2024/manual/instructions.md

 As well as looking at publicly available data, you can use WormBase ParaSite JBrowse to visualise your own data.

-We’ll demonstrate how to do this using a BAM file that we have provided for you.
+We’ll demonstrate how to do this using a local BAM file that we have provided for you.

 **BAM file?**
 A BAM file is a type of file format used in genomics to store DNA sequencing data in a compressed and indexed manner.